-- 1. The Secretary needs not be a director in order to be appointed Secretary of the Board of Directors. - 2.
-The appointment and the removal of the Secretary shall be approved by the full Board of Directors, after report of the Nomination Committee. - 3.
-The Secretary shall support the Chairman in his duties and must provide for the smooth running of the Board of Directors by taking particular care to assist the Chairman in order for directors to receive relevant information early in advance and in the appropriate format to discharge their duties; provide directors with the necessary advice and information; keep the documents of the Company; enter the proceedings in the minutes books and certify the Board's resolutions. - 4.
-The Secretary, who must be a lawyer, shall devote particular attention to the formal and material legality of the Board of Directors' actions and ensure that the corporate governance principles, good governance recommendations and the Company's internal rules and regulations, are observed.
+- 1. The Secretary needs not be a director in order to be appointed Secretary of the board of directors. - 2.
+The appointment and the removal of the Secretary shall be approved by the full board of directors, after report from the Nomination Committee. - 3.
+The Secretary shall support the Chair in their duties and must provide for the smooth running of the board of directors by taking particular care to assist the Chair in order for directors to receive relevant information early in advance and in the appropriate format to discharge their duties; provide directors with the necessary advice and information; keep the documents of the Company; enter the proceedings in the minutes books and certify the board's resolutions. - 4.
+The Secretary, who must be a lawyer, shall devote particular attention to the formal and material legality of the board of directors' actions and ensure that the corporate governance principles, good governance recommendations and the Company's internal rules and regulations, are observed.

 Section 12.
-The Deputy Secretary of the Board of Directors
+The Deputy Secretary of the board of directors

-1. The Board of Directors may appoint a Deputy Secretary, who needs not be a director, to assist the Secretary of the Board of Directors or replace the same should the Secretary find it impossible to perform their duties or be absent.

-- 2. The appointment and removal of the Deputy Secretary must be approved by the full Board of Directors, after report of the Nomination Committee - 3.
-The Deputy Secretary may attend the meetings of the Board of Directors in order to replace the Secretary or to support them when the Chairman so decides.
+- 1. The board of directors may appoint a Deputy Secretary, who needs not be a director, to assist the Secretary of the board of directors or replace the same should the Secretary find it impossible to perform their duties or be absent. - 2.
+The appointment and removal of the Deputy Secretary must be approved by the full board of directors, after report from the Nomination Committee. - 3.
+The Deputy Secretary may attend the meetings of the board of directors in order to replace the Secretary or to support them when the Chair so decides.

 Section 13.
-Board Committees
+Board committees

-- 1. Without prejudice to the delegation of powers granted individually to any director or to the power allowing the board to establish an Executive Committee with general decision-making powers, board committees for specific areas of activity or other bodies of an advisory nature, including a Sustainability Committee, the Board of Directors shall in any event set an Audit and Compliance Committee, a Nomination Committee and a Remuneration Committee, which shall assume the minimum tasks provided in applicable regulations and in these Regulations. - 2.
-The Nomination Committee shall assess the profile of the most suitable persons to serve on the different board committees and shall submit the relevant proposals to the Board of Directors, considering the expertise, qualifications and experience of directors and the duties of each Committee.

-The Nomination Committee shall further encourage an appropriate and diverse membership on every board committee as regards professional experience, competences, personal skills, sector-specific knowledge, international experience or geographic origin, age and in particular gender, taking into account the restrictions that are a result of their smaller size.

-- 3. Board committees shall have a Chair appointed out of their number as well as a Secretary who need not be a member of said committees, in which case they will have the right to attend meetings and speak but no voting rights.
-Both the Chair and the Secretary shall be appointed by the Board of Directors, which shall also approve, where appropriate, the set of rules governing their proceedings.
-In that which has not been especially provided for herein, the rules of proceedings hereunder set out in relation to the Board of Directors shall apply, as long as they are compatible with the nature and function of the Committee in question. - 4.
-Board committees shall prepare every year a schedule of their ordinary meetings to be submitted to the Board of Directors.
+- 1. Without prejudice to the delegation of powers granted individually to any director or to the power allowing the board to establish an Executive Committee with general decision-making powers, board committees for specific areas of activity or other bodies of an advisory nature, including a Sustainability Committee, the board of directors shall in any case set an Audit and Compliance Committee, a Nomination Committee and a Remuneration Committee, which shall assume the minimum tasks provided in applicable regulations and in these Regulations. - 2.
+The Nomination Committee shall assess the profile of the most suitable persons to serve on the different board committees and shall submit the relevant proposals to the board of directors, considering the expertise, qualifications and experience of directors and the duties of each Committee. - 3.
+The Nomination Committee shall further encourage an appropriate and diverse membership on every board committee as regards professional experience, competences, personal skills, sector-specific knowledge, international experience or geographic origin, age and in particular gender, taking into account the restrictions that are a result of their smaller size. - 4.
+Board committees shall have a Chair appointed out of their number as well as a Secretary who need not be a member of said committees, in which case they will have the right to attend meetings and speak but no voting rights.
+Both the Chair and the Secretary shall be appointed by the board of directors, which shall also approve, where appropriate, the set of rules governing their proceedings.
+In that which has not been especially provided for herein, the rules of proceedings hereunder set out in relation to the board of directors shall apply, as long as they are compatible with the nature and function of the Committee in guestion. - 5.
+Board committees shall prepare every year a schedule of their ordinary meetings to be submitted to the board of directors.

 Section 14.
-The Executive Committee or the Chief Executive Directors
+The Executive Committee or the CEOs